-Anyway, once the pocket holes were drilled, then, I attached my bottom wagon frame together using 2 ½” pocket hole screws.
+I attached the bottom wooden wagon frame together using 2 ½” pocket hole screws.

-Once my frame was assembled, I attached 4 metal casters like shown on the corners of the frame using 1 1/4″ screws.
+Once my frame was assembled, I attached 4 metal casters like shown on the corners of the frame using 1 ¼″ screws with a few washers.

 I decided to paint my base black for a more industrial look, so before moving on with the build, I went ahead and painted the base.

 While the paint dried, I moved onto working on the rest of the wagon.
 It’s basically, just a simple box built from 1×8 boards.